A topic from the subject of Kinetics in Chemistry.

 Key Points:

 • Activation Energy: The minimum energy required for a reaction to occur.
-The higher the activation energy, the slower the reaction.
+A higher activation energy indicates a slower reaction rate at a given temperature.

-• Temperature Dependence: Increasing temperature increases the average kinetic energy of reactants, leading to more frequent and energetic collisions.
+• Temperature Dependence: Increasing temperature increases the average kinetic energy of reactants, leading to more frequent and more energetic collisions.
+This increases the proportion of collisions that possess sufficient energy to overcome the activation energy barrier.

 Applications: